Low Number Whale Plate Auction

 Are the winning bid amounts eligible for a tax deduction?

 Yes!
 Your contribution is truly appreciated!
 MET is a state Trust set up to receive funding from individuals, foundations, corporations and gifts of Wills and Bequests.
+By donating to MET you are agreeing to its Terms and Conditions (See Donation Policy).
 Please consult your tax advisor regarding the tax-deductibility of your donation.

 Can I put an MET plate on my leased vehicle?